Up to 60% off sofas & mattresses — limited‑time deals.

 Which PAMYO mattress felt best for side sleeping?

-The Plush was the easiest on shoulders and outer hips in our nightly notes, especially during longer side-sleep stretches.
+The Plush was the easiest on shoulders and outer hips in our nightly notes, especially on longer side-sleep stretches.

-Which PAMYO option is most stable for back pain sensitivity?
+Which PAMYO option felt most stable for back-pain sensitivity?

-The Firm delivered the most consistent lumbar and hip support and felt least “dippy” when we slept and sat near the perimeter.
+The Firm gave us the most consistent lumbar and hip support and felt the least dippy near the perimeter.

 Do these mattresses feel bouncy like old-school innersprings?

-They have hybrid rebound, but the foam layers reduce the sharp bounce you’d get from a traditional connected-coil mattress.
+No. They still have hybrid rebound, but the foam layers cut down the sharp bounce you get from a traditional connected-coil bed.

 How noticeable is partner movement?

-The Plush muted small movement best, while the Firm recovered fastest after bigger turns; the Medium landed between them.
+The Plush muted smaller movement best, the Firm recovered fastest after bigger turns, and the Medium landed in between.

 Previous post